 Williamstown has many habitats for birds and bird-watching: rivers and river banks, parks and fields, valleys and high mountain forests, all an easy walk from the center of town.

-Here are some favorite places (starting with the closest) and some of the most common species who live there or migrate through.
+Here are some favorite places and some of the most common species who live there or migrate through.